Maleick/Cobalt-Docker/README.md

 # Cobalt Strike Docker

 This project provides a simple way to build and run a Cobalt Strike team server in a Docker container.
-It includes a Dockerfile for building the image, a shell script for automation, and a sample Malleable C2 profile.
+It includes a Dockerfile for building the image, a shell script for automation, and sample Malleable C2 profiles.
+The configuration and example profiles have been updated and tested with **Cobalt Strike 4.12**.

 ## Prerequisites